eoinkelly/notes/ios-swift-objc/xcode.md

     * Analyze
     * Archive

-* schemes can be shared ???
+* schemes can be shared somehow ???

+## How to clean intermediate files in Xcode

+* `cmd+shift+k` = clean project
+* hold option, click 'Product' menu, choose 'Clean build folder'

+Cleaning a project deleted the derived data.
+Cleaning the build folder deletes the folder that the derived data is stored in.